adesai1000/Inferno/README.md

 - A massive fat demon relentlessly pursues you.
 - Your tools for survival:
   - Collect healthy food items to maintain stamina and health
-  - Avoid junk food, which drains your life
+  - Avoid junk food, which drains your health
   - Outmaneuver and outrun the demon long enough to escape

 A mix of runner gameplay and resource management.